 How secure are composite stable doors?

 It’s logical to believe that stable doors may be less secure than solid doors, but this is not the case.
-Our stable doors have a multi-point locking system that not only locks them to each other, but also to the outer frame, giving a high level of strength and rigidity.
+Our stable doors have a high security multi-point locking system that not only locks them to each other, but also to the outer frame, giving a high level of strength and rigidity.
+All of this will give you peace of mind that your home is safe a secure.

 How does a composite stable door operate?